Extremelyd1/HKMP/README.md

 States in these FSMs have actions that are executed when the state is entered.
 Exact details are omitted here, but can probably be found in the modding channels in the [official HK discord](https://discord.gg/hollowknight) or the newer [HK modding discord](https://discord.gg/VDsg3HmWuB).
 To inspect the FSMs of entities, the tool [FSMViewAvalonia](https://github.com/nesrak1/FSMViewAvalonia) can be used.

 Both of the extendable classes contain abstract methods that need to be implemented, namely `InternalInitializeAsSceneHost`, `InternalInitializeAsSceneClient`, `InternalSwitchToSceneHost`, `UpdateAnimation`, and `UpdateState`.

 - `InternalInitializeAsSceneHost`: This method will be called when the entity is initialized given that the local player is a scene host.
   This means that the entity needs to send animation and state updates and let the underlying FSM run its course.
 - `InternalInitializeAsSceneClient`: This method will be called when the entity is initialized, given that the local player is a scene client.
-  This means that the entity must not be allowed to progress its FSM on its own, but rather await animation and state updates and act accordingly.
+  We need to make sure the entity can not progress to another FSM state on its own, but rather wait for animation and state updates to change it's state.
   This method is called with an optional state index, which tells the client to initialize the entity at the given state.
 - `InternalSwitchToSceneHost`: This method will be called when the entity needs to be switch since the local player has suddenly become the scene host.
   This means that the entity needs to switch from not running its own FSM to proceeding to run its FSM in a proper manner.
 - `UpdateAnimation`: This method will be called when there is an entity animation received from the network.
   The entity needs to execute the proper actions to mimic the local animation.
 - `UpdateState`: This method will be called when there is an entity state received from the network.
   The entity needs to make sure it is already in that particular state, or update it so that it corresponds to that state.

 The Entity class contains a lot of utility methods to make it easier to manage entities, such as removing (and storing) all transitions of FSMs, restoring all transitions of FSMs, and sending animation and state updates.
 Moreover, the `Hkmp.Fsm` namespace contains the `ActionExtensions` class that hosts a lot of methods to execute FSM actions a single time.
-These methods are useful for replicating FSM behavior by simply getting the action from the FSM and executing it.
+These methods are useful for replicating FSM behaviour by simply getting the action from the FSM and executing it.
 The class also has convenience methods to execute a range of actions from an FSM given the state name and action indices.
 Note: this class contains methods for a bunch of FSM actions, but it definitely not exhaustive, so if you come across an action type that hasn't been implemented yet, feel free to do so.

 Currently, there exist implementations for a few entities, have a look at those before starting your own implementation to make sure you are not doing more work than necessary.
 Apart from implementing the abstract methods, you should make sure that the entity sends animation and state updates at the proper times in the FSM (in the existing implementations, this method is usually called `CreateAnimationEvents`).
 Regarding testing, you should have two instances of the game running at the same time and extensively test entering/leaving the scene of the entity at all possible states that the FSM can have.

 If you have any more questions or remarks, do not hesitate to post them in the [discord server](https://discord.gg/KbgxvDyzHP)'s #entity-system-development.
 If you want to start working on the implementation of an entity, either make a draft pull request, or an issue.
 That way we can keep track of who is currently working on which entity to avoid accidentally overlapping.
 When you finish the implementation and have tested it thoroughly, you can make a pull request.

 Current progress on the entity system can be seen on the [project page](https://github.com/Extremelyd1/HKMP/projects/1).
-If you decide to start implementing an entity you can either, make a draft pull request, or open an issue and you'll be added to the project.
+If you decide to start implementing an entity you can either make a draft pull request, or open an issue and you'll be added to the project.
 This way we can keep a clear overview of who is working on what at the moment and prevent duplicate work.

 ## Build instructions

 HKMP can also be built from scratch.
 This requires a few dependencies from the Hollow Knight game and the modding API.
 Namely, the following assemblies are needed from **the modding API**:

 - `Assembly-CSharp.dll (modified by the modding API)`
 - `MMHOOK_Assembly-CSharp.dll`

 And the following assemblies are needed from **the Hollow Knight game/Unity**:

 - `PlayMaker.dll`
 - `UnityEngine.AudioModule.dll`
 - `UnityEngine.CoreModule.dll`